ramuld12/AML4NLPMiniProjectGroupX/README.md

 Again we see aggressive growth in validation loss after each epoch.
 This clearly suggests to us that the base model is overfitting.

 ### Testing
+Below are our test results for both baselines and bert-base models

 |           | Bag-of-Words | Term Frequency-Inverse Document Frequency | bert-base-cased | bert-base-uncased |
 |-----------|--------------|-------------------------------------------|-----------------|-------------------|
 | Loss      | 0.4338       | 0.3181                                    | 0.2435          | 0.2277            |